envato-archive/auth0-logs-to-s3/README.md

-# Auth0 - Logs to Sumo Logic
+# Auth0 - Logs to S3

 [![Auth0 Extensions](http://cdn.auth0.com/extensions/assets/badge.svg)](https://sandbox.it.auth0.com/api/run/auth0-extensions/extensions-badge?webtask_no_cache=1)

-This extension will take all of your Auth0 logs and export them to Sumo Logic.
+This extension will take all of your Auth0 logs and export them to S3.

 ## Configure Webtask